Economic growth and development is important to the expansion of our region. A number of relevant economic profiles are outlined below.

 The profile is provided by consultants as a service to Council.
 Please contact the service provider should you have any problems with this site.

-We have produced six industry economic profiles including Education and Training which is currently being updated.
-Agriculture, Health and Wellbeing and Food Product Manufacturing were produced in 2016.
-Transport and Logistics and Professional Services were produced in 2014.
+We have produced six industry profiles including Agriculture, Health and Wellbeing, Food Product Manufacturing, Advanced Manufacturing, Transport and Logistics and Education and Training.
 These reports are intended to provide a summary of these industries in our region.
 The reports present key economic, sectoral and other statistical indicators in a range of categories.

 Prepared for Toowoomba Regional Council by .id Consulting.
 Contact details for .id Consulting: phone +61 3 9417 2205 and website economy.id.com.au/toowoomba